JoooHannesk/TinyTBDeviceClient/README.md

 # TinyTBDeviceClient
 Tiny MQTT Client for ThingsBoard devices — written in Swift

-A minimal, pragmatic MQTT client built on NIO MQTT, pre-configured for ThingsBoard device connectivity.
+A minimal, pragmatic MQTT client built on top of NIO MQTT, pre-configured for ThingsBoard device connectivity.
 Secure by default through mandatory TLS and CA pinning.

+## Why this library?
+This library provides a simplified interface for connecting IoT devices to ThingsBoard using MQTT.
+It handles the common tasks such as publishing telemetry messages (time-series data), subscribing to topics (e.g. attribute changes), and handling RPC requests.
+The goal is to reduce the complexity of MQTT when integrating IoT devices with ThingsBoard, offering a more focused and manageable approach.

 ## Intro
-- Tiny MQTT client library, designed for client devices working with ThingsBoard
+- Tiny MQTT client library, designed for IoT client devices working with ThingsBoard
-- Built on NIO MQTT (SwiftNIO)
+- Built on top of NIO MQTT (SwiftNIO)
 - Pre-configured for ThingsBoard server connectivity
-- TLS enabled by default, requires CA pinning
+- TLS enforced by default, requires CA pinning
 - Runs on macOS, iOS, Linux (successfully tested on Raspberry Pi), and anywhere MQTT-NIO is supported

 ## Features